mamba-org/micromamba-docker/README.md

 ### Changing the user id or name

-Prior to June 30, 2021, the image defaulted to running as root.
-Now it defaults to running as the non-root user `mambauser` (defined during build as the value of `$MAMBA_USER`).
-Micromamba-docker can be run as any user by passing the `docker run ...` command the `--user=UID:GID` parameters.
+The default username is stored in the environment variable `MAMBA_USER`, and is currently `mambauser`.
+(Before 2022-01-13 it was `micromamba`, and before 2021-06-30 it was `root`.)
+Micromamba-docker can be run with any UID/GID by passing the `docker run ...` command the `--user=UID:GID` parameters.
 Running with `--user=root` is supported.

-There are two supported methods for changing the username:
+There are two supported methods for changing the default username to something other than `mambauser`:

 1. If rebuilding this image from scratch, the default username `mambauser` can be adjusted by passing `--build-arg MAMBA_USER=new-username` to the `docker build` command.